Listen to an audio file of this tool.

 Now Is the Right Time!

 Children, teens, and adults experience stress.
 Stress can be a positive force giving extra energy when needed.
 But, your 19-year-old teen’s response to stress can also have negative effects causing family arguments, preventing teens from taking important and necessary risks, and even, creating physical symptoms like headaches and stomach aches.

 As a parent or someone in a parenting role, you play an essential role in your teen’s success.
 Helping your teen learn to manage stress is an important skill they will use throughout their life.
-Teens and emerging young adults ages 15-19 are in the process of learning to manage their strong feelings, understanding the increased expectations of them at home, growing friendships and trying romantic partnerships, and attempting to meet academic performance standards.
+Teens and emerging young adults age 19 are in the process of learning to manage their strong feelings, understanding the increased expectations of them at home, growing friendships and trying romantic partnerships, and attempting to meet academic performance standards.
 All these new experiences can cause stress.
 This stress is normal but can have a direct impact on their ability to choose healthy habits like eating well, sleeping enough, and getting exercise.
 Teens experience stress in various ways, 36% report feeling tired, 31% report feeling overwhelmed, and 30% feel sad or depressed.1 Despite these symptoms of stress, teens are far less likely than adults to make the connection between physical and mental health and stress.
 How teens learn to deal with stress can advance or harm their development.
 Your support and guidance matter greatly.

 In addition to the normal stresses that teens face, there is another level of intense stress that can impede a teen’s brain development and is particularly concerning called adverse childhood experiences.
 These experiences might come from family members who are dealing with substance use disorders, mental illness, or domestic violence.
 Exceptional childhood stress can be experienced by any child who experiences physical or emotional neglect or abuse.